Funny Girl (film): Plot

-Set in and around New York City just prior to and following World War I, the story opens with Ziegfeld Follies star Fanny Brice awaiting her husband Nicky Arnstein to arrive at the theater, and then moves into an extended flashback focusing on their meeting, marriage, and Fanny's rise to stardom.
+Set in and around New York City just before and following World War I, the story opens with Ziegfeld Follies star Fanny Brice awaiting her husband Nicky Arnstein to arrive at the theater, and then moves into an extended flashback focusing on their meeting, marriage, and Fanny's rise to stardom.

-Fanny is a stage-struck teenager who lands her first job in vaudeville.
-Her mother and her friend, Mrs. Strakosh, try to dissuade Fanny from show business, believing Fanny is not a stage beauty.
-Fanny's boss complains about Fanny's unsynchronized dancing skills and appearance, wanting to sack her.
-She perseveres and is put in a roller-skating act after falsely claiming she can skate.
-The performance goes wrong, but the audience thinks that Fanny is hilarious and cheer her singing.
+Fanny is a stage-struck Jewish teenager who lands her first job in vaudeville.
+Her mother believes in her but her mother's card-playing friends, including Mrs. Strakosh, try to dissuade Fanny from show business, believing Fanny is not a stage beauty.
+During a rehearsal, Fanny's boss complains about Fanny's unsynchronized dancing skills and appearance, wanting to fire her.
+She perseveres and, with some assistance from Eddie, is put in a roller-skating act after falsely claiming she can skate.
+The performance goes wrong, but the audience thinks that Fanny is hilarious and cheers her singing.
 After the show, the suave Nicky Arnstein comes backstage to meet Fanny.
 She finds Nicky handsome and charming, but declines his invitation for dinner.

 Fanny's dream is realized when, six months later, she is hired for the Ziegfeld Follies.
 In her debut performance, Fanny is cast as the beautiful bride in a romantic musical number.
 Uncomfortable about her looks, she adds a comic twist by appearing pregnant in the wedding gown.
 An angry Ziegfeld wants to fire Fanny but the audience loves the hilarious act.
 He tells her to play it that way every performance.
 Nicky Arnstein appears and congratulates Fanny on her success, then accompanies her to the Brice family celebration.